liufen90/kubeedge/docs/proposals/cloud-edge-custom-message-design.md

               properties:
                 source:
                   description: 'source is a string value representing where the messages come from.
 Its value is the same with rule-endpoint name.
-For example, rest or eventbus.'
+For example, my-rest or my-eventbus.'
                   type: string
                 sourceResource:
                   description: 'sourceResource is a map representing the resource info of source.
 For rest